named-data/ndn-dot-net/INSTALL.md

 NDN-DOT-NET: A Named Data Networking client library for the .NET Framework
 ==========================================================================

-NDN-DOT-NET has been tested with Xamarin Studio on:
+NDN-DOT-NET has been tested with Mono and Xamarin Studio on:

  * OS X 10.10, OS X 10.11 and macOS 10.12
  * 64-bit Ubuntu 16.04 and 16.10.

+NDN-DOT-NET has been tested with Microsoft .NET Framework and Visual Studio on:

+ * Windows 7 64-bit

 Prerequisites
 =============